[V] Language Description

 Each hint contains both a target

-and a condition
+and a hint-program

 .
-The meaning of hint finished(target, condition)
+The meaning of hint finished(target, hint-program)

 is that transaction target